Friday, 21 December 2012

 My beautiful girl finds it hard to eat anything, and she rests as though the life coursing through her veins is 70 years older than it is.

 I have prayed hard for her life and she was delivered back in to my arms.
 I have prayed hard for her to walk and eat and talk, and all those things came to pass.
 I have prayed for her to feel well and she danced through her treatments.
-God is good.
+The miracle promised.
 I have no doubt.
 But fear is still creeping.
-If I trust God with all my heart and the worst is to come for Jasmine and our family, how do I do that?
-Ann Voskamp says all is grace, and grace and love freely given, and that the hardest part is giving thanks for that which we don't want and doesn't seem good.
-She dares me to live fully right where I am - give thanks for it all - all.
-I understand this.
+If I trust with all my heart and the worst is in fact still to come for Jasmine and our family, how do I do that?
+The hardest part is giving thanks for that which we don't want and doesn't seem good.
+I can live fully right where I am - give thanks for it all - all.
+I'm not so sure.
 It is hard to give thanks for cancer in a body so young and innocent.
-I will just say thank you - for the daughter who stands before me with a small smile, a request for milk and a bedtime story.
+I will however, just say thank you - for the daughter who stands before me with a small smile, a request for milk and a bedtime story.
 I'm grateful to be able to scoop her up in my arms this night and joke while we brush teeth.
 These simple things should not be taken for granted, so thank you for these things, this night.

 Friday, 29 June 2012